aal-hawa/inception/USER_DOC.md

 ### Complete Shutdown and Cleanup

-To remove all containers, volumes, and data:
+To remove all containers, networks, and host data:
 ```bash
 make fclean
 ```
-⚠️ **Warning**: This will permanently delete all website data and databases.
+⚠️ **Warning**: This will permanently delete all website data and databases from `/home/$USER/data/`.

 ## Accessing the Website